damianhakert/damianhakert.github.io/source/_posts/2015-09-14-remote-agile-at-gitlab.markdown

 ## Openness, Independence and Responsibility

-As a developer you're required to operate independent and make decisions.
+As a developer you're required to operate independently and make decisions.
 By making your own decisions, it reduces process overhead and unnecessary communication.

-It's your responsibility to report those decision in the issue that you're working from.
+It's your responsibility to report those decisions in the issue that you're working from.
 This is the core of our workflow.
 People that were previously active in the same issue, will receive your updates and thoughts without disturbing one another.
 If there is an issue, they will respond in the issue.
 The whole process is asynchronous